mde3038/comprimise/README.md

 Diffs API Documentation: http://developer.factual.com/api-docs/#Diffs

 #Multi Queries
 Our 'Multi' feature allows you to make up to three queries via a single http request.
-Multi can combine queries of different types (for example, a geopulse and reverse geocoder request), but they all must be GET requests.
+Multi can combine queries of different types, but they all must be GET requests.
 See the [Multi API documentation](http://developer.factual.com/display/docs/Core+API+-+Multi) for details.

 ## A Multi Example
 Create your query objects as usual, and add them to the query queue using <tt>multiQueue()</tt>: